codyaj/ReaperBoard/README.md

 ReaperBoard is designed for ethical use only.
 Unauthorized access to networks or devices is illegal and unethical.
 Use responsibly and with permission.

 ---

+> Note: The ReaperBoard-Lite and Full are actively in development.
+Contributions are welcome!